pkykevin/Kevin_Portfolio/README.md

 ## Project 1: Predictive models in Category based Data analysis using Carsales data sets

 The aim of this project is to build predictive models to facilitate decision making for second hand car buyers and sellers.
-The project implemented predictive models on actual data from [carsales Australia](https://www.carsales.com.au/).
+The project implemented predictive models on actual data from [Carsales](https://www.carsales.com.au/).
 Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.
 Moreover, we drill down car categories to discover the price influencing features on different car makes.

 ### Part 1.
 Dataset